Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Can’t Move, Too Many Pets

 If I didn’t have them, I would have taken the job.
-I could have easily found a one-bedroom apartment or roommate situation for around 1000 a month in the area.
+I could have easily found a one-bedroom apartment or roommate situation for around $1000 a month in the area.

 However, I do regret getting four cats.

 But still, even with just one cat, my dreams of traveling the world would have to be put on hold.
 Cats don’t travel well, and there are many rules and restrictions to bringing domestic animals across international borders.
-And with three cats, it’s a pipe dream.
+And with four cats, it’s a pipe dream.

 What Should You Do if You Regret Getting Pets?